huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Decommissioning-and-Deactivating-Azure-Rights-Management.md

 When you are ready to deactivate the Azure RMS service for your organization, use the following instructions.

 ## Deactivating Rights Management
-Use one of the following procedures to deactivate --- translation.priority.ht:
+Use one of the following procedures to deactivate Azure Rights Management.
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Azure Rights Management.

 > [!TIP]
-> You can also use the Windows PowerShell cmdlet, [Disable-Aadrm](http://msdn.microsoft.com/library/windowsazure/dn629422.aspx), to deactivate --- translation.priority.ht:
+> You can also use the Windows PowerShell cmdlet, [Disable-Aadrm](http://msdn.microsoft.com/library/windowsazure/dn629422.aspx), to deactivate Rights Management.
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Rights Management.

 #### To deactivate Rights Management from the Office 365 admin center